nancyuyenle/p8105_hw1_nl2835/template--1-.md

 The arguments to get the means of the logical, character, and factor vector are not numeric or logical, and returns NA.

+    ## Warning: NAs introduced by coercion

+When running a code chunk that applies the as.numeric function to the logical, character, and factor variables, the code attempts to convert non-numeric values to numeric values.
+However, since my vectors contained non-convertable non-numeric characters, NAs were introduced by coercion and the mean is still unable to be taken.